Here’s how to make model railroad scenery – Arnie does a stunning job of it.

 The same staining and dry brushing techniques were also used on plaster castings of tunnel portals (made by Chooch).
 (See the photo of the finished triple tunnel portals.)

-Painting with acrylic paints and dry brushing were also used on plastic tunnel portals and other structures (e.g., bridges and buildings) wherever aging and weathering effects were wanted.
+Painting with acrylic paints and dry brushing were also used on plastic tunnel portals and other structures (e.g., bridges and buildings) wherever aging and weathering effects were wanted for the model railroad scenery.

 I hope this serves to take the mystery out of creating scenery of this type.